gsoft-inc/wl-web-configs/docs/stylelint/setup-polyrepo.md

 }
 ```

-> The script definition may vary depending of your needs and your application configuration.
+> The script definition may vary depending on your needs and your application configuration.
 For example, you might want to specify additional file extensions such as `"**/*.{css,scss,sass}"`.

 ## 7. Customize configuration